shawn11ZX/LearningEnglish/Carl.md

 The sound of the Long/Hard Vowels is the same as the name of the Vowels.
 Long/Hard Vowel Sounds are Diphthongs.
 Diphthong is two or more sounds becoming one sound

-Diphthong always goes up in tone.
+To practice, please diphthong always goes up in tone.
 - A = A-E
 - E = E -E
 - I = I-E